 A close examination of the Kandaraka Sutta brings to light a progressive refinement of non-sensual happiness taking place during the successive stages of the gradual training.
 The first levels of this ascending series are the forms of happiness that arise owing to blamelessness and contentment.
 These in turn lead to the different levels of happiness gained through deep concentration.
 The culmination of the series comes with the supreme happiness of complete freedom through realization.
-51

 The important role of non-sensual joy is also reflected in the Abhidhammic survey of states of mind.
 Out of the entire scheme of one-hundred-and-twenty-one states of mind, the majority are accompanied by mental joy, while only three are associated with mental displeasure.
 This suggests that the Abhidhamma places great emphasis on the role and importance of joy.
 The Abhidhammic scheme of states of mind has moreover kept a special place for the smile of an arahant.
 Somewhat surprisingly, it occurs among a set of so-called "rootless" (ahetu) and "inoperative" (akiriya) states of mind.
-These states of mind are neither "rooted" in wholesome or unwholesome qualities, nor related to the "operation" of karma.
-Out of this particular group of states of mind, only one is accompanied by joy (somanassahagatā): the smile of the arahant.
-The unique quality of this smile was apparently sufficient ground for the Abhidhamma to allot it a special place within its scheme.